Skip to main content

 The results of HER2 testing will guide you and your cancer care team in making the best treatment decisions.

-• If the IHC result is 0, the cancer is considered HER2-negative.
+• If the IHC result is 0 with no membrane staining, the cancer is considered HER2-negative.
 These cancers do not respond to treatment with drugs that target HER2.

-• If the IHC result is 3+, the cancer is HER2-positive.
+• If the IHC is 2+ and the FISH is positive OR IHC is 3+, the cancer is HER2-positive.
 These cancers are usually treated with drugs that target HER2.

-Triple-positive breast tumors are HER2-positive, ER-positive, and PR-positive.
+Triple-positive breast cancers are HER2-positive, ER-positive, and PR-positive.
 These cancers are treated with hormone drugs as well as drugs that target HER2.

 The American Cancer Society medical and editorial content team